lakario/docs.konghq.com/app/_hub/kong-inc/json-threat-protection/overview/_index.md

 - Maximum length of object keys: 7 (`parents`)
 - Maximum length of strings: 6 (`Joseph`)

+**Note**: Length calculation for JSON strings and object entry names is based on UTF-8 characters, not bytes.

 Additionally, we have added a limit on the request body size, which can effectively reduce the resource overhead and potential attack risks associated with excessively large bodies.